-What We Look for in Heavy Duty 18V Hammer Drills
+What We Look for in Heavy Duty Hammer Drills

-The hammer drill is one of the staples of any construction worker or tradesman.
+The cordless hammer drill is one of the staples of any construction worker or tradesman.
 It handles such a wide variety of jobs that it serves as an indispensable tool.
-Just look at what you can do with these tools:
+Cordless hammer drills are best for:

-- Bore holes into concrete block or brick
+- Boring 1/4-inch or less holes into concrete block or brick

 We test all of our hammer drills to their capacity and speed for wood drilling.
 That includes testing them using traditional wood boring bits and timing the results.
 Also, it involves stepping up to larger spade bits that create larger holes.
 Electricians, plumbers, and other tradesmen need a tool that can quickly, powerfully, and efficiently perform these duties.
 Finally, we test our heavy duty 18V hammer drills to see if they can handle three-inch hole saws through layers of plywood.
 This is a great test that separates those tools that have sufficient torque to get the job done from tools that might be optimized for smaller tasks.

 A hammer drill is a hammer drill because it can bore through masonry materials.
 We test our hammer drills by using chimney block and other materials with consistently hard densities.
-Then we time the tools (using identical masonry bits) to see which heavy duty 18V hammer drills perform the best.
+Then we time the tools (using identical masonry bits) to see the best cordless hammer drill for various applications.